-Lucy Shuker is a Paralympic Wheelchair Tennis Player and Double Paralympic Bronze Medallist.
+Lucy Shuker is a three time Paralympic Wheelchair Tennis Player and Double Paralympic Bronze Medallist.
 Lucy, alongside Jordanne Whiley made history at the London 2012 Paralympic Games winning Great Britain’s first ever Women’s Wheelchair Tennis medal in the women’s doubles event, the pair retained their Bronze Medal status at the 2016 Paralympic Games in Rio.

-Currently ranked World No. #7, Lucy started playing wheelchair tennis in 2001 following a motorbike accident which left her paralysed from the chest down.
-She has gone on to represent Great Britain at both the Beijing 2008 and London 2012 Paralympics and was the first Brit to contest the wheelchair tennis events at all four Grand Slams when she played in New York in 2013.
+Lucy started playing Wheelchair Tennis in 2002 following a motorbike accident which left her paralysed from the chest down.
+Lucy has since represented Great Britain at three successive Paralympics, Beijing 2008, London 2012 and Rio 2016 and was also the first Brit to contest the wheelchair tennis events at all four major Grand Slams when she played in New York in 2013.

-Her other notable achievements include winning the Vitalise Women of Achievement Award in 2011, British Disability Player of the Year 2012 and the ITF Wheelchair Tennis Player Choice Award in 2007 which was voted for by all the players on the world wheelchair tennis tour.
+Lucy’s other notable achievements include winning the Vitalise Women of Achievement Award in 2011, British Tennis Disability Player of the Year 2012 and the ITF Wheelchair Tennis Player Choice Awards in 2007 voted for by all the players on the world wheelchair tennis tour.

 Tennis for Free works in partnership with local authorities, schools and tennis clubs throughout the UK, providing free access to community tennis courts, free coach led group tennis sessions and free usage of equipment enabling those especially from less privileged backgrounds the opportunity to take up tennis in their local park.